Chapter 10: Deformation and Structures

 9. Are there more features like this?
 Describe their relationship to the peak.

 A geologic map is an important tool for many geologists.
 These maps show how rocks are distributed in an area, their relationships, and any geologic structures.
 In addition to the basic map information that you learned about in Chapter 11 (or 2), the age and rock types are described in the legend.
-As you know from the map you made of a volcano, the color of a unit may indicate age of the unit.
+As you know from the map you made of a volcano, the color of a unit may indicate its age.
 In addition, the pattern of the unit can indicate the rock type.
 There may also be information about faults and folds indicating fold axes and fault types.
 Other important geologic map data are the strike and dip of various features.

 For the last 35 years, petroleum geologists have been using 3D imaging to understand geologic processes beneath the surface.
-Figure 9.10 shows two views of the subsurface below Hungary.
+Figure 10.10 shows two views of the subsurface below Hungary.
 On the right side of the figure, there are the sedimentary layers which are relatively flat.
 These formed in small rift basins.
 In contrast, in the center of part b, you can see an anticline with several oil wells.
 So, the anticline formed after rifting.
 This is not evident from the geology at the surface.

 Block diagram of the Pannionian basin, Hungary

-Figure 9.10 Block diagram of the Pannonian Basin, Hungary to illustrate the structure and stratigraphy.
+Figure 10.10 Block diagram of the Pannonian Basin, Hungary to illustrate the structure and stratigraphy.
 The red box shows the location of a seismic cross-section shown in part b.
 Vertical lines with triangles in both a and b indicate where wells were drilled for oil exploration and production.
 They are emphasized in part a for wells in part b.
 TWT = two-way travel time for seismic waves.
 TWT is used instead of depth for many seismic profiles.
 In this region, TWT of ~ 2 seconds is about 900 to 1300 m depth.
 Legend: brown rocks are Mesozoic–Paleozoic bedrock, salmon pink rocks are mid-Miocene strata, yellow rocks are late Miocene to Pliocene strata.
-Image credit: modified from Tari et al. (2020) CC BY
+Image credit: modified from Tari et al. (2020) CC BY.

-Exercise 9.7 – Exploring Geologic Structures Using a Geologic Map
+Exercise 10.7 – Exploring Geologic Structures Using a Geologic Map

-First look at a satellite view of central Pennsylvania (Figure 9.11).
+First look at a satellite view of central Pennsylvania (Figure 10.11).
 Look at the patterns shown by areas with farms and areas with trees.
 At the top of the image, near the town of Shamokin, there are active coal mines.
 A locally famous geologic feature is the “Whaleback” exposed in an abandoned coal mine.
 If you want to explore this feature as a geology game, click on this link.

 Satellite view of Central Pennsylvania

-Figure 9.11 – Satellite view of an area in the Valley and Ridge province of Central Pennsylvania.
-Yellow box shows the outline of the map area in Figure 9.12.
+Figure 10.11 – Satellite view of an area in the Valley and Ridge province of Central Pennsylvania.
+Yellow box shows the outline of the map area in Figure 10.12.
 Image credit: Google Earth

 1. Using this pattern, what type of deformation would you predict occurred in this area.